WolfpackPSS/wolfpackpss.github.io/_posts/2017-01-23-history-pf-the-pack-prinz-eugen-pt-3.md

 Prinz_Eugen stopped in the center of the courtroom and stepped up onto a raised platform.

 He beamed smugly around the amphitheater.
-Drinking up the attention like a dry man sucking up water.
+Drinking up the attention showered on him like a dry man sucking up water.
 &nbsp;

 "Prinz_Eugen, I will instruct you how this trial will proceed," spoke Xin.

 "Under no condition will you speak.
 You have no rights here.

 "The prosecution will present its case and make formal charges.
 The defense counsel will then argue on your behalf.
 After which I will consult with my staff and make a ruling.
 Either to exonerate you.
 Or sentence you to punishment.

 "No evidence or witnesses will be accepted into this courtroom.
 You may assume that I have already been familiarized and bombarded with the ample and overwhelming accounts of conflicting evidence and testimonies.
 I will not have it hinder this trial from reaching a speedy verdict.

 "I will make no starting pretense towards guilt or innocence.
-My ruling will be based on the prosecution and defense, and the strength of their arguments.
+My judgment will be based on the prosecution and defense, and the strength of their arguments.
 As well as any prior prejudices I may have leading up to this hearing."

 Prinz_Eugen nodded, finding his friends among the crowd and grinning widely.
 &nbsp;